 Developers applying for planning permission can be asked to contribute financially and in other ways to the infrastructure needed to support the new development, including health infrastructure, and to mitigate any impacts arising from the development.

-Whilst the cumulative impacts of development in London are now mostly addressed through the use of the Community Infrastructure Levy (CIL) system, s106 planning contributions still remain relevant in a number of circumstances – including the fact that many developments with related s106 agreements were approved prior to CIL coming into force.
-(Section 106 of The Town and Country Planning Act 1990 allows local authorities, subject to satisfying certain tests, to enter into a legal agreement with a developer to ensure that appropriate infrastructure and/or a financial contribution is provided.)
+Whilst the cumulative impacts of development in London are addressed through the Community Infrastructure Levy (CIL) system, section 106 planning contributions are secured to address the site-specific impacts of development, which can include healthcare.
+Section 106 of The Town and Country Planning Act 1990 allows local authorities to enter into a legal agreement with a developer to ensure that appropriate infrastructure and/or a financial contribution is provided.
+This is subject to satisfying certain statutory tests – see Government guidance

 Contributions in kind